TheodoraNell/Stock-Analysis/README.md

     Dim tickerStartingPrices(11) As Single
     Dim tickerEndingPrices(11) As Single

 A single loop is used to iterate though all the rows in the data.
-First to cumulatively add up the Total Volume for each ticker without the need for a conditional statment.
+First, to cumulatively add up the Total Volume for each ticker without the need for a conditional statment.

+    'Create a for loop to initialize the tickerVolumes to zero For i = 0 To 11

+        tickerVolumes(i) = 0

     'Loop over all the rows in the spreadsheet
     For i = 2 To RowCount